Victor Amadeus III

-Victor Amadeus III (Vittorio Amadeo Maria; 26 June 1726 – 16 October 1796) was King of Sardinia from 1773 to his death.
+Victor Amadeus III (Vittorio Amedeo Maria; 26 June 1726 – 16 October 1796) was King of Sardinia and ruler of the Savoyard states from 20 February 1773 to his death in 1796.
 Although he was politically conservative, he carried out numerous administrative reforms until he declared war on Revolutionary France in 1792.
-He was the father of the last three mainline Kings of Sardinia.
+He was the father of the last three mainline kings of Sardinia.